tobiasgrosser/polyhedral.info/contribute.md

 'title' tag at the top of the file.
 You can now reference this page by adding links to 'newpage.html'.

+#### Add a new publication

+Publications are added by modifying the 'Publications.tex' file.
+The publications page is automatically derived from this tex file.

 #### Write a blog entry

 Blog entries are normal pages stored in the folder '_posts' and using the